-Happiness And Readiness to Learn
+Happiness and Readiness to Learn

-This Section Introduces Attachment Theory And Begins to Investigate the Effects of Trauma And Loss on Mental Health, Well-being, Learning, And Behavior.
-It Contains Practical Ideas for Promoting All Children And Adolescents' Well-being And Emotional Health.
+This Section Introduces Attachment Theory and Begins to Investigate the Effects of Trauma and Loss on Mental Health, Well-being, Learning, and Behavior.
+It Contains Practical Ideas for Promoting All Children and Adolescents' Well-being and Emotional Health.

 Sing with text: Love to learn